luisejroblesci/mcp-server-circleci/README.md

 }
 ```

-To find/create this file, first open your claude desktop settings.
+To find/create this file, first open your Claude Desktop settings.
 Then click on "Developer" in the left-hand bar of the Settings pane, and then click on "Edit Config"

 This will create a configuration file at: